OOPSpam/blog/_posts/2026-03-04-3-ways-to-protect-your-breakdance-forms-from-spam.md

 If you want a free additional layer, add Google reCAPTCHA v3.
 It analyzes visitor behavior and helps detect suspicious submissions.

 If you need more control over spam filtering, use the OOPSpam WordPress plugin.
 It evaluates message content, email reputation, and IP signals while keeping the impact on your website’s performance low.

-Using these layers together provides stronger protection against spam.
+You don't need to use reCAPTCHA if you are using OOPSpam WordPress plugin.

 ## **Final Thoughts**